citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 Developer [GPUCode](https://github.com/GPUCode) has been hard at work adding a brand-new Vulkan backend to Citra!
 Vulkan is a graphics API similar to OpenGL which is currently used for Citra’s video backend.
 Unlike OpenGL, however, Vulkan allows for a much lower-level access to the GPU, allowing us to make use of optimizations that are currently not possible in OpenGL.

 Please note that this feature is still very much a Work-In-Progress, but initial tests have been very promising already!
-On some configurations performance in games is more than doubled, with Android devices receiving a significant speedup, especially for those using a Mali GPU.
+With some configurations, performance in games has more than doubled, with Android devices receiving a significant speedup, especially for those using a Mali GPU.
 Mali GPUs, which are commonly included with Exynos and MediaTek SoCs, are known for having poor OpenGL ES drivers.
 This causes devices with those GPUs to have low performance on Citra while using our OpenGL ES backend.
 With the addition of Vulkan, Citra is made more accessible to many more people, not just those who have a Snapdragon SoC.

 To achieve this feat, [GPUCode](https://github.com/GPUCode) has been undertaking a massive rewrite of the OpenGL backend and the video_core as well, to streamline and simplify the code, making it easier to reuse code between both backends.